adityaoncloud/SVC_model/Readme.md

 Then the ml model and inference script is then dockerised and push into dockerhub and then pulled in the yaml file

-performance.py is the python script to test the deployed model's performance using the Kserve REST API.
+performance.py is the python script to test the deployed model's performance using the Kserve REST API.(make sure you edit the endpoint URL with your enpoint URL)